pellcorp/creality-wiki/docs/btteddy.md

 ### Calibration

+!!! danger

-**IMPORTANT:** It is extremely important that you perform the following calibrations while the btt eddy is cool, if you calibrate the eddy hot, you will experience `Error during homing z: Eddy current sensor error` errors while homing and performing bed mesh if the btt is significantly cooler than it was while doing initial calibration.
+    It is extremely important that you perform the following calibrations while the btt eddy is cool, if you calibrate the eddy hot, you will experience `Error during homing z: Eddy current sensor error` errors while homing and performing bed mesh if the btt is significantly cooler than it was while doing initial calibration.

+!!! note

-**Note:** The `BTTEDDY_CALIBRATE_DRIVE_CURRENT`, `BTTEDDY_CURRENT_CALIBRATE` and `BTTEDDY_TEMPERATURE_PROBE_CALIBRATE` macros will turn on the auxiliary fan until the btt eddy temp is less than 30c before starting the actual calibration.
+    The `BTTEDDY_CALIBRATE_DRIVE_CURRENT`, `BTTEDDY_CURRENT_CALIBRATE` and `BTTEDDY_TEMPERATURE_PROBE_CALIBRATE` macros will turn on the auxiliary fan until the btt eddy temp is less than 30c before starting the actual calibration.
 If you are in a hot climate you may need to adjust the `btteddy_macro.cfg` `variable_calibration_max_temp` value to something higher than 30c if you can't get the btt eddy under 30c with the aux fan easily.

 #### Drive Current Calibration
 1. Home XY (`G28 X Y`)